pragma-/pbot/doc/Factoids.md

 ### Expansion modifiers
 List `$variables` and [Selectors](Commands.md#selectors) can accept trailing expansion modifier keywords prefixed with a colon.
 These can be chained together to combine their effects.

-There are two categories of expansion modifiers.
-Selection modifiers and text modifiers.
+There are three categories of expansion modifiers.
+Selector, Selection and text modifiers.

-Selection modifiers control how values are chosen from the `$variable` or Selector list.
+Selector modifiers control how values are chosen from the `$variable` or Selector list.

     <pragma-> !echo $colors:pick(3)
        <PBot> red pink green

 Note that modifiers may not contain spaces. `:pick(2, 3)` is invalid and must be written as `:pick(2,3)`.

-Modifier | Description
+Selector Modifier | Description
 --- | ---
 `:<channel>` | Looks for variable in `<channel>` first; use `global` to refer to the global channel.
 This modifier must be the first modifier when chained with other modifiers.
 `:index(n)` | Selects the `n`th element from the `$variable` list.